kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 Second-level domain: example
 Hostname: www

-**Resource Records** are associated for single host or top level domain names.
+**Resource Records** are associated with a single host or top-level domain names.
 The real function of DNS is to map domain names into resource records.
-The resource records are five tuple format as follows:
+The resource records are five-tuple format as follows:

 - Domain_name
 - Time_to_live